 - Keyboard: If you have the money, you can go get a mechanical gaming keyboard.
 I currently don’t use one and you guys know how fast I am, so it’s not a complete necessity.
 However, if you feel it would help you (especially for mobile setups where you’re not a big fan of the laptop keyboard like me), you can grab a decent, low end one for $50.
 The extra programmable hotkeys probably will come in handy as well.
 I will probably get one eventually for my next setup but right now it’s simply a matter of “if it ain’t broke, don’t fix it”.

-- Mouse: Like a keyboard, if you have extra cash to spare in your budget, you can go get a fancy mouse that’s ergonomic and comfortable for you to use for all those hours of trading.
-I got this one for my mobile setup for less than $20.
+- Mouse: Like a keyboard, if you have extra cash to spare in your budget, you can go get a fancy mouse that’s ergonomic and comfortable for you to use for all those hours of trading like this Logitech G502 one I use with my Home Setup, which is definitely one of the best ones out there on the market and my personal go-to.
+If you’re on a bit of a tighter budget, you can get this Logitech G403 one that I got for my mobile setup for less than $30.

 There you have it guys.
 Now you know what I think you need to built that killer trading setup that you can rely on to execute those big money trades!
 Keep in mind if you’re really tight on a budget and have the luxury of time on your side, the best deals will be around Black Friday/Cyber Monday!
 You can probably get a lot of these things for as much as 50% off if you’re a savvy shopper.